Part 1. How to Deploy Your App

 Featured Image of Part 1.
-An Introduction to DevOps and Software Delivery
+How to Deploy Your App

-Update, June 25, 2024: This blog post series is now also available as a book called Fundamentals of DevOps and Software Delivery: A hands-on guide to deploying and managing production software, published by O’Reilly Media!
+Update, June 25, 2024: This blog post series is now also available as a book called Fundamentals of DevOps and Software Delivery: A hands-on guide to deploying and managing software in production, published by O’Reilly Media!

 This is Part 1 of the Fundamentals of DevOps and Software Delivery series.
 In the introduction to the blog post series, you heard about how DevOps consists of dozens of different concepts, but it almost always starts with just one question: